-The EPC and BF.2 cell lines are susceptible to IHN virus.
+The FHM and EPC cell lines are vulnerable to the virus causing spring viraemia of carp.
 These cells may be grown in Eagle's modified MEM or with better results in Glasgow's MEM supplemented with 10% foetal calf serum, 10% phosphate tryptose and a mixture of antibiotics at the standard concentration.
 If a CO2 incubator is not available, the medium may be buffered at pH 7.4 with 0.16 M Tris-HCl.
-The optimal temperature for growth is 30° C for the EPC cells, 25° C for the BF.2 cells.
+The optimal temperature for growth is 30° C for the FHM and EPC cells.

 2.2.
-Preparation of the cellular substrate
+Preparing the cellular substrate